-The enthusiasm for lace in the late 19th century led to a number of new or revived techniques becoming popular.
-One of the most important gave rise to a large group of laces based on a foundation of woven tapes.
+TAPE LACES constitute a large group of laces based on a foundation of woven tapes.
+They became popular in the late 19th century following a renewed enthusiasm for lace.
 The technique used was similar to needlelace, but a tape outlining the pattern motifs was tacked in place instead of foundation threads.
 The motifs could then be filled with needlelace stitches and bars worked to connect them.
 This was not a new technique — in the 17th century imitations of Venetian needlelaces were made relatively quickly with tapes replacing the elaborate outlines of padded buttonhole stitches.

 The 19th century tape laces varied from well-worked versions with a variety of filling stitches to those where the tapes were simply joined with a few needle-made bars, and they came with an equally wide variety of names — modern point lace, Renaissance, imitation Greek, Venetian, Damascene, and Battenberg being just some of them.
 Manufacturers produced a huge number of suitable tapes in different widths and sometimes with picots or other decoration.

 Making tape laces was a popular craft, and patterns were widely available in shops and magazines.
 However, tape lace was also developed on a professional basis in some places.
 Branscombe in Devon was one of these, where it was probably introduced by John Tucker in the late 1860s as the market for Honiton started to decline.
 Typical of Branscombe lace are the edging of buttonholed scallops, bars decorated with nibs (tiny buttonholed rings), woven spider wheels and a variety of fillings.